-However, post-World War I, much changed.
+However, post-World War I much changed.
 The availability of surplus military gear and clothing made the outdoors a bit more accessible.
-The further rise of the so-called professional class came about in our cities in the 1920s, and they had more money and leisure time, and many of our famous outdoor clubs became founded or matured about that time in response.
+The further rise of the so-called professional class came about in our cities in the 1920s, and they had more money and leisure time.
+And many of our famous outdoor clubs were founded or matured about that time in response.
 Crucially, the automobile became a stable, relatively affordable, and reliable technology with an expanded road network.

 The upper-middle-class now enjoyed the outdoors regularly.

 And here we are in 2020.
-A bit different from the widespread enjoyment of outdoor recreation that spurred on the Mission 66 and similar programs.
+This is a bit different from the widespread enjoyment of outdoor recreation that spurred Mission 66 and similar programs.

-RV sales and rentals are currently booming, #vanlife is a trend, airfare for recreational travels is affordable for the so-called professional class (even pre-COVID), and though you can get outdoor gear on a budget; it does take some finagling or looking at ideas not readily apparent.
-The preception is that outdoor gear’s expensive.
+RV sales and rentals are currently booming, #vanlife is a trend, airfare for recreational travels is affordable for the so-called professional class (even pre-COVID), and though you can get outdoor gear on a budget, it does take some finagling or looking at ideas not readily apparent.
+The perception is that outdoor gear is expensive.
 And often the reality.

-Additionally, it would help if you had a stable job with set hours to enjoy time to go out outdoors regularly esp with a family.
+Additionally, it would help if you had a stable job with set hours to enjoy time to go out outdoors regularly, especially with a family.
 Finally, you need reliable transportation with ample room to make long-distance travel realistically.
-Auto prices increased more than wages, and the older used vehicles that people with lower wages purchase often aren’t reliable enough to make that kind of travel feasible.
+Auto prices increased more than wages and the older used vehicles that people with lower wages purchase often aren’t reliable enough to make that kind of travel feasible.

 The affluent consumer class can pick up and go to different places for their outdoor recreation when a fire closes an area and realistically ignore COVID concerns (or perceive it that way.)